vincentqb/PyTorchOT/README.md

 # PyTorchOT

-## UPDATE: POT now supports GPU usage, and has way more algorithms implemented!
-Please use their library instead: https://github.com/rflamary/POT/.

 Implements sinkhorn optimal transport algorithms in PyTorch.
 Currently there are two versions of the Sinkhorn algorithm implemented: [the original](https://arxiv.org/pdf/1306.0895.pdf) and the [log-stabilized version](https://arxiv.org/pdf/1610.06519.pdf).
 This code essentially just reworks a couple of the implementations from the awesome POT library (https://github.com/rflamary/POT/) in PyTorch.

 Example usage:
 ```
 from ot_pytorch import sink

 M = pairwise_distance_matrix()
-dist = sink(M, reg=5, cuda=False)
+dist = sink(M, reg=5, device="cpu")
 ```

-Setting cuda=True enables cuda use.

 The examples.py file contains two basic examples.